viraj-nikam/canvas/readme.md

 ## Installation

 > **Note:** Canvas requires you to have user authentication in place prior to installation.
-For Laravel 5.* based projects you may run the `make:auth` Artisan command to satisfy this requirement.
-For Laravel 6.* based projects please see the [official guide](https://laravel.com/docs/6.x/authentication#introduction) to get started.
+Please see the [official guide](https://laravel.com/docs/6.x/authentication#introduction) to get started.

 You may use composer to install Canvas into your Laravel project: